 Resident taxpayers are taxable on almost all kinds of income.
 Income is classified according to the following categories: (1) business income, (2) employment income, (3) investment income, (4) rental income, (5) capital gains, and (6) other income.

 Taxable income is computed separately for each category of income by deducting allowable expenses and deductions.
-Taxable income is then aggregated and taxed at a flat rate of 15%.
+Taxable income is then aggregated and taxed at progressive rates.